Red Hour Productions

-Red Hour Productions is an American film production company operated by actor Ben Stiller and formerly with the late producer Stuart Cornfeld.
+Red Hour Productions is an American film and television production company operated by actor Ben Stiller and formerly with the late producer Stuart Cornfeld.
 In the past, Red Hour has had first-look deals with New Line Cinema and 20th Century Fox.
 The name was derived from a 1967 Star Trek episode, "The Return of the Archons", which features a scheduled alien riot.

+The company's official mascot is a jester.

 History

 Film

 The first film produced by Red Hour was the 2001 comedy film Zoolander, based on the male model character Stiller co-created with Drake Sather for the VH1 Fashion Awards.
 Stiller co-wrote the screenplay with John Hamburg and directed the film.
-Red Hour Films also produced DodgeBall: A True Underdog Story, starring Stiller and Vince Vaughn; Starsky and Hutch, starring Stiller and Owen Wilson; Blades of Glory, starring Will Ferrell and Jon Heder; and Tropic Thunder, starring Stiller, Jack Black, and Robert Downey Jr. Tropic Thunder earned an Academy Award nomination for Downey, Jr. and Golden Globe Award nominations for both Downey, Jr. and Tom Cruise.
+Red Hour Films also produced DodgeBall: A True Underdog Story, starring Stiller and Vince Vaughn; Starsky and Hutch, starring Stiller and Owen Wilson; Blades of Glory, starring Will Ferrell and Jon Heder; and Tropic Thunder, starring Stiller, Jack Black, and Robert Downey Jr. Tropic Thunder earned an Academy Award nomination for Downey Jr. and Golden Globe Award nominations for both Downey Jr. and Tom Cruise.
 The film won "Best Comedy" at the Broadcast Critics Film Awards and the Hollywood Film Awards.